Rmanj Monastery: History

 The exact year of the monastery establishment cannot be determined, although it was the westernmost Serbian Orthodox monastery at the end of the 16th century.

-The earliest mention of the Rmanj locality as the capital town of Lapčani tribe, probably referring to the Rmanj Fortress, is from a several charters and letters dating from 1448, 1451, and 1478 respectively.
+The earliest mention of the Rmanj locality as the capital town of Lapčani tribe, probably referring to the Rmanj Fortress, is from several charters and letters dating from 1448, 1451, and 1478 respectively.

 The earliest written evidence with a reference to the Rmanj Monastery dates back to 1498.
 That's the record of Vojvodas Petar and Vukodrag Petrašanin paying for an icon of the Virgin and Christ to be painted for the monastery; another also from late 15th c. is in the Kruševo memorial book.

 After the conquest of this area by the Ottoman Empire, the monastery was temporarily abandoned in 1578.
 Bosnian Beylerbey Telli Hasan Pasha had the Rmanj Monastery renewed as a seat of his brother, Orthodox monk Gavrilo Predojević.

 Rmanj was the seat of the Metropolitanate of Dabro Bosnia in the second half of the 16th and the first half of the 17th century.
 It remained in that capacity for about 110 years.
 During that time, ten metropolitans served in it.

 The Ottomans burned down the monastery in 1663, but it was later rebuilt and occupied again in 1737.
 It was burned again during the Austro-Turkish War of 1787–1791.
 The Ottoman authorities allowed the rebuilding of the monastery in 1863, and it was rebuilt in two years.

 It was badly damaged during the anti-Ottoman uprising in Bosnia in 1875 and 1876.

 The following year, Arthur Evans visited Rmanj (which he wrote as "Ermanja") and in one of his letters described the damage done to the monastery church by troops under the leadership of a Bosnian Muslim feudal lord.

 The monastery was repaired again in 1883.

 In World War II, a field hospital of the Yugoslav Partisans was organized at the monastery.
 For this reason, it was bombed by the Germans and completely destroyed on 23 April 1944.

 In 1974, authorities of the Socialist Yugoslavia allowed the renovation of the monastery.
 Its church was completed in the 1980s, and the foundation of the monks' dormitory was consecrated in 1993.